kissflow/lcnc-sdk-js/docs/src/content/docs/form/Table/deleteRow.md

     order: 8
 ---

-Deletes a single row from the given
+Deletes a single row from the specified
 [table instance](/lcnc-sdk-js/form/gettable/).

 ### Parameter